-The principle of Fair Representation is: Majority rule by representing the groups in proportion to their voters.
+The principle of Fair Representation is:

+Get true majority rule by representing each group in proportion to its voters.

 That is, 60% of the vote gets you 60% of the seats, not all of them.
 And 20% of the vote gets you 20% of the seats, not none of them.
 These are fair shares.